Issue / Question

 How can I set up this printer to use the labels and ribbon I have?

-ZT200 Series Initial Printer Setup Details and Information
+ZT200 Series Printer Setup Overview

 ||NOTE The ZT220 does not have an LCD Display and requires use of a utility or method to communicate configuration commands to the printer.
 The ZT230 has an LCD Display that can be used in addition to use of a utility.
 There are links to Zebra Utilities at the end of this document.